ruo2012/sir/README.md

 https://www.mongodb.com/  (Will be good to use as opponent for performance press-releases.)
 https://www.postgresql.org/  (Not the biggest player, but definetly the scariest, and they support SQL.
 Hard nut.
 Hope they suck at compression.)

+Anyone in telecom who already masters storing of vast data and are looking to productifying their solutions.

+The NSA and FRA, if they productify their solutions.
+Who's paying for those btw?

 ## Get in touch

 marcuslager at g mail dot com.